March-Hackathon-Team-27/Hackathon-Project-canRename-/README.md

 3. Match Cards - An open ended interactive game where cards are matched in a memory game.
 The other households vote for their favourite, keeping score off-site.
 There is no set length to this game.

 ### Existing Features
-* Nav bar in universal standard position to help users feel intuitively at home with the site.
-Uniform across all pages.
 * Bright, on-theme design to help users feel part of a wider celebration.
-* Uniform footer on every page.

 #### Translation Trivia
 * Large responsive cards which display well across a shared screen.